cade-vs/vstring/README.md

 # NAME

-VSTRING is C++ string manipulation and handling library.
+VSTRING is C++ string manipulation and handling library with Unicode support.

 # SYNOPSIS